Molecular Microbiology and Vaccines

 Course overview

-This course develops key concepts in molecular bacteriology and virology by identifying key targets for rational vaccine design.
-Students will explore the utilisation of animal models to determine immune responses to vaccines for development of new generation vaccines, whilst appreciating the regulation of vaccine production, quality control and assessment of efficacy.
-Application of the vaccine development process will impact on future advances in human public and global health.
-The completion of this course enables students to progress onto program applied skills courses, and research projects.
+This course examines key concepts in vaccinology.
+Learners will explore the history of vaccines, key targets for vaccine design, the immune response to vaccines, and the use of animal models to determine these responses to new-generation vaccines, while appreciating the regulation of vaccine production, quality control, and assessment of efficacy.
+Learners will also discuss emerging challenges such as vaccine hesitancy.
+The application of the vaccine development process will impact future advances in global health.
+Completing this course enables students to progress to program-applied skills courses and research projects.

 Course learning outcomes

-• Identify and convey the global burden of infectious diseases and outline its impact on world health and future implications for under-developed countries
+• Identify and convey the global burden of infectious diseases and outline its impact and future implications on world health.

 Prerequisite(s)